GEO-IASS/maxentclassifier/README.txt

 generated from those individual features.

 If you run "maxEntClassifier.py -c", it will compare all possible combinations of all non-joint features.
+Additionally, it will write the results to ".csv" files.
 WARNING: This will take a REALLY long time.
 Don't run this unless you don't want to use your computer for another
          three days.